George Russell: Lewis Hamilton 'feels' for Mercedes team-mate after Belgian GP victory disqualification

 "It is clearly not good enough and we need to make sure it doesn't happen again."

+In Spa, there's no in-lap.
+Normally, drivers try to pick up rubber, that's just a safety net for car weight.
+That doesn't exist in Spa.
+The normal get-out clause you have is not there.

+To add to that, if you have a load of pickup on your tyres.
+The FIA can ask for a different set of tyres to be fitted to the car, if they think that other set of tyres are lighter, but they very rarely do it.

-Although he ultimately left Belgium with his second win in the last three races, Hamilton had earlier appeared irritated that he had lost out to Russell having led the majority of the race.
+Although he ultimately left Belgium with his second win in the last three races to maintain a season that is suddenly fast gathering momentum, Hamilton had earlier appeared irritated that he had lost out to Russell having led the majority of the race courtesy of a storming start from third on the grid.

 Speaking immediately after the race before news of the weight problem with his team-mate's car emerged, Hamilton accused Mercedes of getting his strategy wrong.